alexmolas/alexmolas.github.io/_posts/2020-12-30-how-did-i-start.md

 ## How to add equations:

-Finally I will show how to add equations to the posts.
+In this section, I will show how to add equations to the posts.
 I'm sure that this won't be interesting to many, however it's important to me to be able to add equations in an easy way.
 And of course, the most [beautiful](https://www.reddit.com/r/LaTeX/comments/7msm7q/why_is_latex_so_beautiful/) way to write equations is using $\LaTeX$.

 It could seem dificult to do that, or at least it seemed to me, however, you only need to add this little snippet in you header: